Universal Multilayer Network Exploration by Random Walk with Restart: Discussion

-Multilayer networks are nowadays very popular, in particular because they allow to apprehend a larger part of real and engineered systems.
+Multilayer networks are nowadays very popular, in particular because they allow capturing a larger part of real and engineered systems.
 In biology, multilayer networks integrating multiscale sources of heterogeneous interactions provide a more comprehensive picture of biological system functionalities.
 However, data representation as multilayer networks must be accompanied by the development of tools allowing their exploration.
 Many efforts are thereby dedicated to extend classical network theory algorithms to multilayer systems \cite{Kivelae2014, Boccaletti2014}.
 These algorithms include for instance clustering algorithms \cite{Huang2021}, Graph Convolutional Networks \cite{Ghorbani2019, Shanthamallu2020} or meta-path based methods \cite{Zhang2019, Himmelstein2017}.
-Another important class of network exploration algorithms, such as diffusion kernels or methods based on random walk, is based on the principle of network propagation \cite{Boccaletti2014}.
-The methods based on random walk, such as PageRank, biased random walk or Random Walk with Restart (RWR) are widely used in network science.
-Their versatility indeed allow using the random walk output scores directly for node prioritization and subnetwork extraction, but can also be used as input of downstream analysis pipelines, for instance for supervised classification, clustering or node embedding \cite{PioLopez2021}.
-Different random walk approaches have been adapted to consider multilayered networks.
-However, many different types of multilayer networks exist, from multiplex to multi-relational, for instance.
-Network exploration algorithms that have been adapted to handle multilayer networks can often be applied only to specific categories of multilayer networks, such as multiplex networks composed of the same set of nodes.
+Other important network exploration algorithms, such as diffusion kernels or methods based on random walk, are based on the principle of network propagation \cite{Boccaletti2014}.
+The methods based on random walk, such as PageRank, biased random walk or Random Walk with Restart (RWR), are widely used in network science.
+They are indeed versatile: the random walk output scores can be used directly for node prioritization and subnetwork extraction, but can also be used as input for downstream analyses, for instance for supervised classification or node embedding \cite{PioLopez2021}.

+Different random walk methods have been adapted to consider multilayer networks.
+However, a large variety of multilayer networks exist, from multiplex to temporal networks, for instance.
+To the best of our knowledge, network exploration algorithms that have been adapted to handle multilayer networks can usually be applied only to specific categories of multilayer networks, such as multiplex networks composed of the same set of nodes.